Why Can’t I Just Read Quran in English?August 7, 2019 2023-08-14 6:56

-“Why can’t I read the Quran in English" is a perfectly reasonable question and one any native English speaker is justified in asking.
+“Why can’t I read the Quran in English?” is a perfectly reasonable question and one any native English speaker is justified in asking.
 While English speakers are often provided with English translations of the Quran when they are studying Islam, it is only in Arabic that the Quran can be fully experienced and understood.
 We’ll be examining why that is below.

-Because Muslims are so steadfast in their belief that the Quran cannot be fully experienced in any language other than Arabic, most translations of the book are branded as “interpretations” or “summaries” as opposed to being treated as a word for word translation.
+Because Muslims are so steadfast in their belief that the Quran cannot be fully experienced in any language other than Arabic, most translations of the book are termed as “interpretations” or “summaries” as opposed to being treated as a word for word translation.

 Muslims often point to the mesmerizing poetry of the Quran as proof of its divine authorship.
 It has long been said that no man could ever produce a book as poetic as the Quran, especially not an illiterate caravan merchant in 7th-century Arabia.

-When read in their original Classical Arabic, there are some verses in the Quran which have multiple meanings.
+When read in their original classical Arabic, there are some verses in the Quran which have multiple meanings.
 This, of course, adds to their significance.
 In fact, in at least one case, the multiple meanings of a Quranic passage have been cited as proof it came from God and not a man.

 “We made him as a drop in a place of settlement, firmly fixed.
 Then We made the drop into an alaqah…”

 In English, the above verse isn’t all that interesting.
 In Arabic, however, it may well prove that the Quran is indeed a gift from God.
 The word “alaqah” is an Arabic word and has three different meanings in its classical form.
-These meanings are “leech”, “blood clot", and “suspended thing".
+These meanings are “leech”, “blood clot,” and “suspended thing.”

-If we begin with the first meaning – “leech” – and apply it to the context of human embryonic development, we can assume the author is comparing the embryo to a leech due to its appearance and the fact it relies on the blood of its mother to survive.
+If we begin with the first meaning – “leech” – and apply it to the context of human embryonic development, we can assume the author is comparing the embryo to a leech due to its appearance and the fact that it relies on the blood of its mother to survive.

-Now let’s move on to the second meaning, “blood clot".
+Now let’s move on to the second meaning, “blood clot.”
 Thanks to modern research into embryonic development, we know that an embryo’s blood does not begin to circulate until the end of the third week.
 Up to that point, large amounts of blood remain stationary, meaning the embryo is not unlike a blood clot.

 Finally, the word “alaqah” could also be used to describe something that has been suspended.
 This is noteworthy as an embryo is suspended from the uterine wall during the earliest stages of its development.
-Of course, the fetus remains attached to the wall via its umbilical cord throughout its development, but until it is large enough to fill the womb it is literally suspended and hanging from the ceiling of the uterus.
+Of course, the fetus remains attached to the wall via its umbilical cord throughout its development, but until it is large enough to fill the womb it is literally suspended and hanging from the wall of the uterus.